Business Asset Disposal Relief (BADR): What Employers and Employees Need to Know About Share Options

 • Be an employee or director throughout that period.

-Comparison: EMI vs. Unapproved Options and BADR Eligibility
+🔍 EMI vs. Unapproved Options: BADR Comparison

 Feature EMI Options Unapproved Options